hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

     {{ site.url }}/articles/images/2021-06-14-deep-metric-learning-survey/sphereface_1.svg
 {% endcapture %}
 {% capture imcaption_sphereface_1 %}
   Fig 5: Difference between Softmax, Modified Softmax, and SphereFace.
-A 2D features model was trained on CASIA data to produce this visualizations.
+A 2D features model was trained on CASIA data to produce this visualization.
 One can see that features learned by the original softmax loss can not be classified simply via angles, while modified softmax loss can.
 The SphereFace loss further increases the angular margin of learned features.
 (Image source: [Liu et al. 2017](https://arxiv.org/abs/1704.08063))
 {% endcapture %}
 {% include gallery images=imblock_sphereface_1 cols=1 caption=imcaption_sphereface_1 %}